swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 ## Introduction

-We recently [introduced][SE-0447] the `Span` and `RawSpan` types, providing read-only access to borrowed memory shared.
-This proposal adds mutations of exclusively-borrowed memory with `MutableSpan` and `MutableRawSpan`.
+We recently [introduced][SE-0447] the `Span` and `RawSpan` types, providing shared read-only access to borrowed memory.
+This proposal adds helper types to delegate mutations of exclusively-borrowed memory: `MutableSpan` and `MutableRawSpan`.

 ## Motivation